 Many current climate policies ignore so-called 'difficult-to-decarbonize' sectors such as aviation, shipping, cement, and industry, and focus almost entirely on electricity.
 Terra Praxis’ thought leadership defines a pathway to deliver zero-carbon fuels and hydrogen to replace oil and gas in these difficult-to-electrify sectors at the costs, speed, and scale necessary to outcompete fossil fuels within 10 years.
 We are revolutionizing a solution for how modern shipyard manufacturing and floating power plants on ships could dramatically increase the global energy supply.
 This high productivity clean energy solution could replace 100 million barrels of oil per day with an investment of $17 trillion, spent over 30 years from 2020 to 2050, in contrast to $25 trillion to maintain fossil fuels flow or $70 trillion for a renewables-to-fuel strategy.

-Our report reveals how untapped options for clean hydrogen can put the world back on the pathway to the Paris climate goals—if sufficient, low-cost, clean hydrogen is produced to replace oil and gas in shipping, aviation and industry.
-However, the amount of hydrogen required is far more than can be produced with renewables alone, the report shows.
-For this reason, a new generation of advanced modular reactors will be required to produce enough climate-neutral fuel to displace the 100 million barrels of oil that are currently consumed around the world each day.
+The amount of hydrogen required to act as a clean energy carrier and as a feedstock for zero-carbon fuels, such as ammonia is far more than can be produced with renewables alone.
+A new generation of advanced modular reactors, also known as advanced heat sources, will be required to produce enough climate-neutral fuel to displace the 100 million barrels of oil that are currently consumed around the world each day.

 The world has untapped potential for an industrial breakthrough that could turbocharge the hydrogen economy we so desperately need.
 Highly productive shipyards can manufacture hundreds of units to power up the clean hydrogen economy and rapidly replace fossil fuels in shipping, aviation, and industry.